terai-labs/terai/README.md

 # Rosetta.js

-The localization framework for the web
+The localization framework for the web.